Stabilizing Fractional Dynamical Networks Suppresses Epileptic Seizures

 \subsubsection{Multi-scale Property Shows Distinct Shifts Across Epileptic Brain States}

 Figure~\ref{fig:alpha_eigen_summary_all} A shows the fractional-order exponents ($\alpha$) distributions for each epileptic brain state across all patients and electrodes.
-Median values decreased from interictal 0.75 (IQR: 0.66-0.84) through pre-ictal 0.68 (IQR: 0.54-0.82) and ictal 0.63 (IQR: 0.48-0.77), and then increased during post-ictal 0.78 (IQR: 0.62-0.94). interictal and post-ictal segments exhibit extended tails, with interictal skewing toward smaller values and post-ictal showing spread in both directions.
-In contrast, fractional-order exponents ($\alpha$) during pre-ictal and ictal segments has more uniform distributions, though ictal segments show larger outliers.
+Median fractional-order exponents decreased from interictal 0.75 (IQR: 0.66-0.84) through pre-ictal 0.68 (IQR: 0.54-0.82) and ictal 0.63 (IQR: 0.48-0.77), and then increased during post-ictal 0.78 (IQR: 0.62-0.94).
+Interictal and post-ictal segments exhibit fractional-order exponents with extended tails, with fractional-order exponents during skewing toward smaller values and fractional-order exponents during post-ictal showing a wider spread in both directions.
+In contrast, fractional-order exponents ($\alpha$) during pre-ictal and ictal segments have more uniform distributions, though fractional-order exponents during ictal segments show larger outliers.